pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

     task "FLOATING_TASK_NAME" [PRIORITY]

 * Task name should be in a pair of quotation marks.
+And quotations marks are not allowed in task name.

 * Task name could be a single word or a phrase, white space are allowed.